hack-rpi/Status-Board/README.md

 Note: This feature does not work in Firefox!
 (Chrome and Internet Explorer confirmed to work.)

-## Announcements Pane
+## Announcements
-Other announcements for the event can be put in a separate panel.
+Current announcements will appear at the top of the home page.

 ## Administrator Management
 The Admin of the site has the power to
 - flag favorite commit for later reference
 - add announcements to be show on the home page at a specified time for a specified interval
--
+- add/delete mentors from the database
+- add/delete users from the database
+- add/delete repositories from the database